Explore Athens with a half-day 4h private tour by Athens Tours Greece!

 Description of the Athens half-day tour

-Our half-day tour in Athens will give you an overview of the modern city of Athens, and an insight to the ancient monuments and sites that have made Athens known all over the world.
+Our half-day tour in Athens will give you an overview of the modern city of Athens, and insight into the ancient monuments and sites that have made Athens known all over the world.

-If you are first-time visitor of Athens, this tour will help you in orientation and a possible plan you want to make for the remaining days.
+If you are a first-time visitor to Athens, this tour will help you in orientation and a possible plan you want to make for the remaining days.
 Athens is a balanced mixture of ancient and modern characteristics, reflected in each and every corner of the city

 This private tour in Athens stretches from the Acropolis to the Lycabettus Hill and Kolonaki, connecting that way the most ancient symbol of the city with the commercial area of modern Athens.